Bachelor of Science in Computer Science and Engineering (BSCSE)

 A.1 PO Statements

-The student learning outcomes of BSCSE program are adapted from the (a) to (l) outcomes preferred BAETE as well as the program outcomes defined by the Computing Accreditation Commission (CAC) and Engineering Accreditation Commission (EAC) of ABET.
+The student learning outcomes of BSCSE program are adapted from the (a) to (l) outcomes defined in BAETE manual 2.1.

-Upon completion of the BSCSE program, the students will demonstrate the following (a) to (n) outcomes:
+Upon completion of the BSCSE program, the students will demonstrate the following (a) to (l) outcomes:

-• PO1 Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems
+1. Apply knowledge of mathematics, natural science, engineering fundamentals and an engineering specialization as specified in K1 to K4 respectively to the solution of complex engineering problems.

-• PO2 Problem analysis: Identify, formulate, research the literature and analyze complex engineering problems and reach substantiated conclusions using first principles of mathematics, the natural sciences and the engineering sciences.
+2. Identify, formulate, research literature and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.
+(K1 to K4)

-• PO3 Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety as well as cultural, societal and environmental concerns.
+3. Design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+(K5)

-• PO4 Investigation: Conduct investigations of complex problems, considering design of experiments, analysis and interpretation of data and synthesis of information to provide valid conclusions.
+4. Conduct investigations of complex problems using research-based knowledge (K8) and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.

-• PO5 Modern tool usage: Create, select and apply appropriate techniques, resources and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+5. Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems, with an understanding of the limitations.
+(K6)

-• PO6 The engineer and society: Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice.
+6. Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional engineering practice and solutions to complex engineering problems.
+(K7)

-• PO8 Ethics: Apply ethical principles and commit to professional ethics, responsibilities and the norms of the engineering practice.
+8. Apply ethical principles and commit to professional ethics, responsibilities, and norms of engineering practice.
+(K7)

-• PO9 Individual work and teamwork: Function effectively as an individual and as a member or leader of diverse teams as well as in multidisciplinary settings.
+9. Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.

-• PO10 Communication: Communicate effectively about complex engineering activities with the engineering community and with society at large.
-Be able to comprehend and write effective reports, design documentation, make effective presentations and give and receive clear instructions.
+10. Communicate effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-• PO11 Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work as a member or a leader of a team to manage projects in multidisciplinary environments.
+11. Demonstrate knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-• PO12 Life-long learning: Recognize the need for and have the preparation and ability to engage in independent, life-long learning in the broadest context of technological change.
+12. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 A.2 Alignment of Program Outcome to Program Educational Objectives